-A CCNET Coach/Trainer also leads, mentors and/or supports conservation project teams to develop effective conservation strategies and measures of success for a given project area using the OS.
+A CCNET Coach/Trainer also helps train new conservation coaches, leads, mentors and/or supports conservation project teams to develop effective conservation strategies and measures of success for a given project area using the OS.
 Coach/Trainers are expected to have all of the skills of a coach, with additional skills and experience.

-Coach/Trainer not only are required to continually hone their own skills, but to share their knowledge and OS skills with other CCNet coaches in order to improve the practice of conservation.
+Coach/Trainers not only are required to continually hone their own skills, but to share their knowledge and OS skills with other CCNet coaches in order to improve the practice of conservation.